-This course is designed to support students in their transition from the university environment to the professional workplace.
-The course offers guidance on workplace expectations, applying technical knowledge and skills, developing employability skills, and fostering lifelong learning habits.
-Students engage with mentors, participate in discussions, and complete practical assignments to prepare them for success in the software engineering field.
+This course is designed to support students in their transition from the university environment to a work environment.
+The course offers guidance on workplace expectations and ethical considerations, applying technical knowledge and skills, developing employability skills, and fostering lifelong learning habits.
+Students engage with mentors, participate in discussions, and complete practical assignments to prepare them for success in the ICT field.